Q. What is the National Minimum Wage?

 The Living Wage Foundation’s rate is calculated each year by the Resolution Foundation, and is based on the cost of achieving an adequate standard of living.

-The living wage for London £9.75 per hour which reflects the higher cost of housing, childcare and transport needs of workers living in the city.
+The living wage for London is £10.20 per hour, which reflects the higher cost of housing, childcare and transport needs of workers living in the city.

 Unlike the National Living Wage and National Minimum Wage this rate is not legally enforceable.
-However over 3,000 organisations have signed up as accredited living wage employers, ranging from FTSE 100 companies and some large local authorities to small businesses and charities.
+However, over 4,000 organisations have signed up as accredited living wage employers, ranging from FTSE 100 companies and some large local authorities to small businesses and charities.

 Q. What is the difference between the minimum wage and the living wage?

-A. The difference between the minimum wage and the living wage varies depending on how old you are, where you live and which living wage you compare it to.
+A. The difference between the National Minimum Wage and the National Living Wage varies depending on how old you are, where you live and which living wage you compare it to.

-The Living Wage set by the Living Wage Foundation is only intended for people over the age of 18 so we’ll only compare it with the government wage rates for those aged 18 plus.
+The Living Wage set by the Living Wage Foundation is only intended for people over the age of 18, so we’ll only compare it to the government wage rates for those aged 18 plus.

-In London the difference between the Foundation's Living Wage and the National Minimum Wage or National Living Wage is between £2.25 and £4.15.
-Across the rest of the UK the difference is between 95p and £2.85 depending on how old you are.
+In London, the difference between the Foundation's Living Wage and the National Minimum Wage or National Living Wage is between £2.37 and £4.30 per hour.
+Across the rest of the UK the difference is between 92p and £2.85 per hour depending on how old you are.